03/31/2016 in: Educationalon

-1. How close the translation is to the original literal word (word for word).
+1. How close the translation is to the original, literal word (word for word).

 2. How close the translation is to the original idea being communicated (thought for thought).

 Where does your favorite translation rank in terms of being word for word and thought for thought?
-Check out the *graphic below:
+Check out the *graphic below (click for larger image):

 - How we got the Bible